 Efficient Heating Techniques

-- Use seat heaters first: Direct body heating uses 50-100W vs 2-5kW for cabin heating
+- Use seat heaters first: Heated seats use 50-100W vs 3-6kW for cabin heating - can save 2-3 kWh per hour

-- Recirculation mode: Recirculate cabin air instead of heating outside air
+- Recirculation mode: Recycling cabin air uses 40-50% less energy than constantly heating outside air

 Driving Strategy Adjustments